-Although it’s often associated with older patients, glaucoma affects more than 3 million Americans of all ages, ethnic background, and lifestyles.
-People from Colorado, Utah, New Mexico, and Arizona come to us for glaucoma diagnosis and treatment from our fellowship-trained glaucoma specialist, Dr. Joshua Zastrocky, at Four Corners Eye Clinic.
+Although it’s often associated with older patients, glaucoma affects more than 3 million Americans of all ages, ethnic backgrounds, and lifestyles.
+Our fellowship-trained glaucoma specialist, Dr. Joshua Zastrocky diagnoses and treats glaucoma patients from Colorado, New Mexico, Utah, and Arizona at Four Corners Eye Clinic.

 What Is Glaucoma?

 “Glaucoma” is a general term that is used to refer to a group of eye diseases in which the eye’s optic nerve is damaged.
 This results in a characteristic pattern of vision loss.
 Elevated pressure in the eye is a primary risk factor for glaucoma, but up to one-third of people with glaucoma have no history of elevated eye pressure.
 The anterior chamber of the eye is filled with fluid that continually flows in and out through the open angle where the cornea and iris meet.
 Normally, your eyes self-regulate the amount of pressure inside through this drainage.

 Glaucoma results when the eye is susceptible to optic nerve damage, for various reasons, at the given level of pressure.
 Over time, this can cause serious damage to the optic nerve, eventually leading to permanent loss of vision and even blindness.